ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

           Status updateStatus = reader.updateOffsetsInTransaction(transaction,
                           message.getPartitionOffsets(), new UpdateOffsetsInTransactionSettings.Builder().build())
-                  // Do not commit transaction without waiting for updateOffsetsInTransaction result to avoid race condition .join();
+                  // Do not commit a transaction without waiting for updateOffsetsInTransaction result to avoid a race condition
+                  .join();
           if (!updateStatus.isSuccess()) {
-              logger.error("Couldn't update offsets in transaction: {}", updateStatus);
+              logger.error("Couldn't update offsets in a transaction: {}", updateStatus);
               return; // retry or shutdown
           }